16 Military Spending Facts That Will Blow Your Mind

 Military spending accounts for a lion’s share of the U.S’ discretionary spending, at 54%.
 In comparison, education and healthcare only get a 6% allocation each, while energy and science spending get only a 3% allocation.
 Veteran’s benefits, which should ideally be included in the military budget, gets a whopping $65 billion allocation, making it 4th-largest spending item.

 Besides being the world’s biggest spender on military equipment, the U.S is also the biggest exporter of arms and ammunition to the rest of the world.
 Its huge domestic expenditure on its military has spawned a large number of giant defense companies which manufacture some of the best weapon systems in the world.
 The F-16 fighter aircraft manufactured by Lockheed Martin Corporation (NYSE:LMT)

 is one of world’s most popular fighters and used by the air forces of a number of countries in the world today.
 Large U.S defense manufacturers produce a wide variety of tanks, missiles, assault rifles, bombers, surveillance aircraft and electronic systems, which are exported to U.S allies around the world.

-In this article, we present 16 Military Spending Facts about the world’s largest military that will blow your mind, beginning on the next page.
+In this article, we present 16 military spending facts that will blow your mind.
+It’s beginning on the next page.